a literary review

 When I rode my bicycle to lunch at his graveside, and those of his wife and children, I did so to absorb something of their character, perhaps because I needed it myself.
 As Twain himself suggested, courage isn’t always the obvious or pure thing we imagine it to be.
 Facing my own abuse as a child was easier somehow under those trees and among those paths at Woodlawn Cemetery.
 It’s hard to describe child abuse, in all of its degrees and permutations, from an adult perspective.
 There is something of the frozen in it, I suppose.
 We are held in place like blind snow people, standing in the spot of the greatest harm.
 Yet children can be remarkable survivors.
 They/we are blessed with this gift of retreat and fantasy, idealization sometimes of ourselves and others, a kind of current on which we float in order to stay above water and avoid what happens when and if we go under.
 I was like that, floating on a raft of my own making, and it kept me moving and allowed me to live.
 Coping mechanisms are like logs in the water.
 When I had to leave that raft and make my way on land, things got much harder.
 I struggled and was lost for a time down strange, leaf-strewn paths, sometimes overgrown and forlorn.
 Depression is like this too.

 Psychological abuse can be described perhaps as the power of words and strong emotions to inflict harm on minds not able to manage or deflect them.
 In fact, we know that children are something like a sponge: they absorb what we throw at them and hold on to it.
-On the one hand, a child’s heart may be like stone: with enough heat it can break.
+On the other hand, a child’s heart may be like stone: with enough heat it can break.
 In my case, and like Huck, I saw eventually that it is not enough to float beyond our troubles.
 We have to learn to steer—I had to do that—and make our way through rapids, to rise when the strong currents take us under.
 Then miraculously we are up again and breathing the air of a gentler pace.
 If we are lucky, sometimes a friend is with us there—older, wiser.
 Someone who has suffered too and learned from it.
 The bitter or glorious irony of it is that we learn things in our sufferings that we cannot learn anywhere else.
 These are our deepest and our best teachers, lifelines thrown at need.
 Twain taught me much of this: stories of victories great and small, of suffering and accomplishment in spite of it, of character and courage, and its surprising tool and vehicle—humor.

 Reports of my death have been greatly exaggerated.